dashbase/dashbase-quickstart/README.md

 ### Core or table(s) services show 0/1 or x/y replicas or services are x/x but do not seem to be running properly.

 *Note that if all core is healthy, you can use Dashbase to diagnose issues with table partitions.
-Search over the `_logs` or `_metrics` to do so.
+Search over the `_logs` table to do so.

 1. Run service ps with no truncate to see if the Docker service failed to initialize due to a Docker or AWS related issue.